Category filter

 4. Now click on the Local Accounts tab.

-• Unique ID (UID): displays the unique ID assigned to the user by the device.
+• User ID (UID): Displays the unique ID assigned to the user by the device.

 You can also view inactive or deleted users by clicking on the ‘Show Inactive/Deleted Users’ button situated at the bottom of the user accounts list.